tomasbjerre/dictator-builder/README.md

 A dictator is basically just a command line tool distributed with NPM.
 The package is self contained including all files and configuration needed.
 A user can **work with any language**, or tools, as the dictator is run from command line and its only output are files.

+Se the example:

-Se the example [Haffaz](https://github.com/tomasbjerre/haffaz) dictator, it can be run from command line with: `npx haffaz@latest`.
+ * [Haffaz Dictator](https://github.com/tomasbjerre/dictator-haffaz), it can be run from command line with: `npx haffaz@latest`.
+ * [Cypress Dictator](https://github.com/tomasbjerre/dictator-cypress), shows how to package Cypress binary.

 ## What it solves